-An employee who is unable to attend for duty during their ordinary working hours by reason of personal illness or personal incapacity (including incapacity resulting from injury within the Workers' Compensation Act, 1987), not due to the employee's own serious and wilful misconduct, shall be entitled to be paid at ordinary time rate of pay for the time of such non-attendance subject to the following:
+An employee who is unable to attend for duty during their ordinary working hours by reason of personal illness or personal incapacity (including incapacity resulting from injury within the Workers' Compensation Act 1987), shall be entitled to be paid at ordinary time rate of pay for the time of such non-attendance subject to the following:

 - (a) The employee shall not be entitled to paid leave of absence for any period in respect of which the employee is entitled to compensation under the Workers' Compensation Act 1987. - (b) The employee should within four hours where practicable, and in any case shall within twenty four hours, of the commencement of such absence, inform the employer of the employee's inability to attend for duty and, as far as practicable, state the nature of the injury or illness and the estimated duration of the absence. - (c) The employee shall prove to the satisfaction of the employer, by the production of a medical certificate or other satisfactory evidence, that the employee was unable, on account of illness or injury, to attend for duty on 2 consecutive days or more for which sick leave is claimed. - (d) Any medical certificate dated after the taking of sick leave shall not be accepted for the purpose of determining sick leave entitlements. - (e) Subject to the other provisions of this clause, an employee shall be credited with 76 hours paid sick leave in respect of each year of service.
-Sick leave granted with pay shall be deducted from such credit. - (f) Sick leave entitlements not claimed in any one year shall accumulate from year to year so long as the employment continues with the employer. - (g) Service before the coming into force of this Agreement shall be counted as service for the purpose of qualifying there under. - (h) The payment of any absence on sick leave in accordance with this clause during the first three months of employment of an employee may be withheld by the employer until the employee completes such three months of employment at which time the payments shall be made.
+Sick leave granted with pay shall be deducted from such credit.

+- (f) Sick leave entitlements not claimed in any one year shall accumulate from year to year so long as the employment continues with the employer. - (g) Service before the coming into force of this Agreement shall be counted as service for the purpose of qualifying thereunder. - (h) The payment of any absence on sick leave in accordance with this clause during the first three months of employment of an employee may be withheld by the employer until the employee completes such three months of employment at which time the payments shall be made.
 Provided further, an employee shall forfeit any payment for sick leave if the employee terminates the contract of employment within the first three months of employment.
-Alternatively, if an employer terminates the contract of employment within the first three months, the employer shall pay the employee for any sick leave taken by the employee, to a maximu m of 76 hours.

-(i) Employees whose behaviour is unsatisfactory in relation to the use of sick leave will be given adequate time to demonstrate a willingness to improve.
-If, at the end of this period, the employee shows no willingness to improve in the opinion of management, then disciplinary action up to and including dismissal may be taken, Nothing in the procedure shall limit the right of management to summarily dismiss an employee for serious and wilful misconduct or prevent the employee from taking action under the NSW Industrial Relations Act 1996.
+Alternatively, if an employee for any sick leave taken by the employee, to a maximum of 76 hours. - (i) Employees whose behaviour is unsatisfactory in relation to the use of sick leave will be given adequate time to demonstrate a willingness to improve.
+If, at the end of this period, the employee shows no willingness to improve in the opinion of management, then disciplinary action up to and including dismissal may be taken.
+Nothing in the procedure shall limit the right of management to summarily dismiss an employee for serious and wilful misconduct or prevent the employee from taking action under the NSW Industrial Relations Act 1996.